-An Bord Pleanála has refused planning permission for a 50-acre solar farm on a site in Kilbrew, Co Meath.
-File photograph: Matt Cardy/Getty Images.
+An Bord Pleanála has overturned a decision by Meath County Council and refused planning permission for a 50-acre solar farm on a site in Kilbrew, Co Meath.

 It said the 12.5mw project, proposed by the Dublin- based Power Capital renewable energy group, would have "an unacceptable impact on the archaeological and cultural heritage" of a nearby monument.